 - winter hours are 10 am to 4 pm daily

-Take a look at the past with a visit to the Nyerimilang Heritage Park.
-The old Homestead which dates back to 1894 will give you a glimpse into life back then with the Homestead, farm buildings and farm machinery.
-The views from the Homestead are magnificent especially later in the afternoon and you can even walk down to where the old jetty was located.
+Look at the past with a visit to the Nyerimilang Heritage Park.
+The old Homestead, which dates back to 1894, will give you a glimpse into life back then with the Homestead, farm buildings and farm machinery.
+The views from the Homestead are magnificent, especially later in the afternoon, and you can even walk down to where the old jetty was located.

 Ride the Thunderbird through the Lakes

-Riding the Thunderbird through the Lakes is an excellent way to see wildlife.
-With a guided tour your captain will be able to show you everything you need to see while on the cruise.
+A Lakes Entrance boat cruise on the Thunderbird through the Lakes is an excellent way to see wildlife.
+With a guided tour, your captain can show you everything you need to see while on the cruise.
 This would have to be one of the best things to do in Lakes Entrance.

 Explore Victoria: Here are the best caravan parks in Victoria

 Ride a Segway along the 90-mile Beach Lakes Entrance

 This would have to be the absolute best thing to do in Lakes Entrance and the most memorable!
 Imagine yourself riding a segway along with one of the world’s best beaches.
 Well, now you can do it!